cuzik/challenges-system/README.md

 # Challenger System
-This is a system that users are punctuated by someone from proposed challenges.
+This is a system that users propose challenges for themselves.

 <center>